simonbeylat/4DEnVar_ORCHIDEE/README.md

 Installation
 ============

-We recommend that you install and use the conda environment provided in this repository.
+We recommend to install and use the conda environment provided in this repository.

     $ conda install -c conda-forge --name 4DEnVar --file requirements.txt
     $ conda activate 4DEnVar